 Veterinary treatment can be expensive and you want to maximise your chances of your claim being accepted so you are not out of pocket.
 Below are a few tips to reduce the risk of your pet insurance claim being rejected.

-- Is your pet insured with the right policy? - Have you checked the terms and conditions of your pet insurance policy and are you aware of what you are covered for.
+Have you checked the terms and conditions of your pet insurance policy and are you aware of what you are covered for?
 Some policies have limitations as to what they will cover.
-For example, a time-limited policy restricts cover to a 12 month period and after this time the condition you claimed for is no longer covered.
-If your pet is likely to develop a recurring/ or has a recurring condition then this policy may not provide the best cover for your needs.
+For example, a time-limited pet insurance policy restricts cover to a 12-month period and after this time the condition you claimed for is no longer covered.
+If your pet is likely to develop a recurring condition or has a recurring condition then this policy may not provide the best cover for your needs and lifetime pet insurance may be more suitable.
+For more information on the different pet insurance policies, read our article 'What are the different types of pet insurance?'

-- Does your pet have a pre-existing condition? - Most insurers do not cover pre-existing conditions and it is best to check with the insurer.
-Alternatively, some pet insurance providers have specialist policies for pre-existing conditions.
+Most insurers do not cover pre-existing conditions and it is best to check with the insurer.
+However, there are some pet insurance providers that have specialist policies for pre-existing conditions.
 For more information check out our article ‘Pet insurance for pre-existing conditions’.

-- When did the policy start? - Most pet insurance policies have a 14-day waiting period from the policy start date which means you cannot make a claim within the first two weeks.
+Most pet insurance policies have a 14-day waiting period from the policy start date which means you cannot make a claim within the first two weeks.
+Some providers, such as Scratch & Patch, waive the 14-day waiting period if you are switching from an existing pet insurance policy.

-- Does your pet need dental treatment? - Most basic pet insurance policies do not offer cover for dental treatment and you may have to pay for this as an additional extra.
+Most basic pet insurance policies do not offer cover for dental treatment and you may have to pay for this as an additional extra.
+Insurers that do cover dental treatment may require annual dental checkups with a vet.

-- How old is your pet? - Most pet insurance policies have an age limit on their policies.
-Check with the provider the minimum and maximum age limit for your pet.
+Some pet insurance providers have an age limit on their policies.
+Check with the provider on the minimum and maximum age limit for your pet.
 If your pet is older you may need to get a policy that specifically covers older pets.
+Typically you can still get cover but you may have to pay more towards a claim.
+Find out more about 'The best pet insurance for older pets' in our article.

 What to do if your pet insurance claim is rejected